Protryon/lib-rs-mirror/README.md

 # Lib.rs (Crates.rs)

-[Crates.rs](https://lib.rs) is a fast, lightweight way to browse information about all applications and libraries written in [Rust](https://www.rust-lang.org/).
+[Lib.rs](https://lib.rs) is a fast, lightweight way to browse information about all applications and libraries written in [Rust](https://www.rust-lang.org/).

-Crates [published](https://doc.rust-lang.org/cargo/reference/publishing.html) to crates.**io** will automatically show up on crates.**rs**.
-Crates.rs is not a registry on its own, and it's not affiliated with crates.io or the Rust project.
+Crates [published](https://doc.rust-lang.org/cargo/reference/publishing.html) to crates.io will automatically show up on lib.rs.
+Lib.rs is not a registry on its own, and it's not affiliated with crates.io or the Rust project.

 ## Building